atomist/sdm-local/README.md

 ```
 3) Send commit events from your repositories to your SDM.
 See "Configure existing projects" below.
 TODO: test this. how does it know

-4) *TEMPORARY for Atomists*: currently Slalom isn't published on npm, so you have to:
+4) *TEMPORARY for Atomists*: currently sdm-local isn't published on npm, so you have to:
 -   clone this repository.
 In its directory:
 -   `npm install`
 -   `npm run build`
 -   `npm link`
--   Then over in your SDM repo, run `npm link @atomist/slalom`.
-Any time you `npm install` again, you'll have to re-link Slalom.
+-   Then over in your SDM repo, run `npm link @atomist/sdm-local`.
+Any time you `npm install` again, you'll have to re-link sdm-local.
 Also, IntelliJ won't like you because it isn't in the package.json, so it won't recognize references to it.
 This won't be an issue once this project is public.

 ### Startup

-TODO: we need to install the atomist CLI.
+Install the cli: `npm install -g @atomist/cli`

 Start your SDM in local mode by setting an environment variable and then invoking the atomist CLI. `ATOMIST_MODE=local atomist start`.
 The SDM will run in the background, listening for commands and events.
 This terminal will display logs.